 Repo agents must follow rules too.
 They can not threaten you, use physical force or enter your property – including your garage – without your consent.

-If you think the repo agent has violated your rights, document the events by including:
+If you think the repo agent has violated your rights, document the event:

-- A written statement that lists the date and time of the repossession, the name of the repo agent and company, and a chronological description of the events.
+- Prepare a written statement that lists the date and time of the repossession, the name of the repo agent and company, and a chronological description of the events.

 - Photograph or Video the scene.
 Be sure to include the repo agent’s truck and license plate and interaction between the borrower, repo agent, police and witnesses.

-- Photograph your car to document its condition, including the interior & exterior, plus odometer reading.
+- Photograph your car to document its condition, including the interior & exterior, plus the odometer reading.

 - Photograph any property damage, such as broken doors or fences, damage to the lawn or other vehicles.

-- Get statements from any witnesses, including their name, contact information and recall of the event.
+- Obtain statements from any witnesses, including their name, contact information and recall of the event.

-- Get a copy of the police report
+- Request a copy of the police report

 Whether you had fallen behind on payments or not, the law protects you from abusive repossession tactics.
 You may be able to bring a lawsuit against the repo agent, police department or your lender.